 - Ignore UX/UI trends

 Actually, UX and UI trends may be quite tricky.
 But ignoring them would also be a mistake.
 Instead, you should find the trends that are relevant to your niche and that will work well for your users at the same time.
 To put it simply, you shouldn’t follow the trend in UI design just because your competitors do it.
 Instead, you need to research the users’ expectations one more time and find out the innovative design ideas that will appeal to them and allow you to look more beneficial against the competitors’ backgrounds.

 - Hire a development vendor without experience in your niche

-When looking for a software development company to help you with UI and UX creation, make sure the company you are going to hire understands the specifics of your business and have already implemented some solutions from your niche.
+When looking for a software development company to help you with UI and UX creation, make sure the company you are going to hire understands the specifics of your business and has already implemented some solutions from your niche.
 This will allow you to save some money on business analysis, plus your designers and developers will be able to reuse the knowledge they already have.
 Thus, you will be able to save some costs without risking the final product quality.

 P.S.
 We also kindly advise not to hire a development vendor with a huge mentality difference.
 In a nutshell, mentality matters and you will be able to personally confirm it in the stage of the mentality models research.
 Perfectly, your developers and designers should think in the same way your future customers think.
 It will allow for achieving an ideal product-user match.

-Thus, outsourcing the creation of your user interface and experience is a worth-taking step that has good chances of increasing the final value of your product.
+Thus, outsourcing the creation of your user interface and experience is a worth-taking step that has a good chance of increasing the final value of your product.
 However, you should always be wise with your development vendor choice since following the right approach at each of the development stages is 90% success of your future solution.